Margot Peet: Painting career

-At 18 years old, the young Margot Munger was sent to the Miss Emma B. Hopkin's school, also known as the French House, a finishing school in New York City, despite having dreams of attending Smith College in Northampton, Massachusetts.
+At 18 years old, the young Margot Munger was sent to the Miss Emma B. Hopkins school, also known as the French House, a finishing school in New York City, despite having dreams of attending Smith College in Northampton, Massachusetts.
 It was at this time that she also received her first formal artistic training.
 She took portraiture lessons with Clinton Peters of Baltimore, who held classes in a New York studio on Broadway.

 Peet began later intermittent studies at the Kansas City Art Institute in the 1920s.
 Her maternal aunt, Ruth Harris Bohan, was an accomplished oil painter who became an early role model.
 In the fall of 1935, when she was married with two small children at home, Peet enrolled in painting classes taught by the famous Regionalist painter, Thomas Hart Benton at the Art Institute, where she also studied with Randall Davey and Ernest Lawson.
 Under Benton's guidance, she produced her first multi-figural compositions, her first genre scenes, and her first paintings in egg tempera, a quick-drying medium using egg yolk as the binder.
 Benton painted in class alongside his students who produced "versions" of his subjects from slightly different angles.
 In 1939, Margot Peet painted a small version of Benton's iconic allegorical nude, Persephone, which is now one of the highlights of the American painting collection at the Nelson-Atkins Museum of Art in Kansas City.
 Her painting Do Unto Others is a version of Benton's well-known work, Instruction, which he painted as part of an Art Institute class in 1940.
 Peet's work produced during this period is now viewed as her best.
 Benton selected a still life painting by Peet for an exhibition of his students' work that was held at the Associated American Artists Gallery in New York City.
 Peet exhibited at the Midwest Artists' Exhibition in 1927, 1936, 1937 and 1942.
 In the 1936 Midwestern Artists' Exhibition her painting Culture received an Honorable Mention in the Kansas City Artists' category.
 For the remainder of her life, she continued to paint garden still lifes, flower pieces and portraits.